yabellini/docs.carpentries.org/topic_folders/hosts_instructors/index.rst

 For centrally organised workshops, the Regional Coordinator will guide the host and instructor(s) on following through on all these steps.
 A global team of Regional Coordinators support workshop activity and community building in regions around the world. `Read more <https://carpentries.org/regionalcoordinators/>`_ about who they are and what they do.

-For self organised workshops, the host and instructor are directly responsible for ensuring all the steps below are followed without support from the Regional Coordinator.
+For Self-Organised workshops, the host and instructor are directly responsible for ensuring all the steps below are followed without support from the Regional Coordinator.
 If you are planning to self-organise a workshop, check out these `Tips for Organising Your First Carpentries Workshop <https://carpentries.org/blog/2019/10/organising-workshops/>`_.

 .. toctree::
    :maxdepth: 2